irinrudko/rsschool-cv/cv.md

 # Iryna Rudzko

-A teacher of English who is trying to become a frontend developer.
+A teacher of English who is trying to become a frontend-developer.

 ## About me
 I am 23 and currently work for International House Minsk as a teacher of English.
 I have always been interested in languages but being on lockdown since March I suddenly realized it wasn't something I would like to spend my next years on.
 I realised I helped people make their dreams come true but I forgot about my own dreams which I used to have being a child.